fomightez/cl_demo-binder/README.md

 ## Attributions

-I tried to include all attributions for each resource; however, let me know if you catch an oversight or you'd like to suggest an improvement.
+I tried to include attributions for each resource when they were not mine; however, let me know if you catch an oversight or you'd like to suggest an improvement.

 ## Technical notes